 At this point KlipperScreen should be working, if it doesn't start then go to the troubleshooting page

-If you see warnings in other UIs ignore them until KlipperScreen finishes installing.
+If you see warnings in other UIs ignore them until KlipperScreen finishes installing, and Moonraker is restarted.